PeepalFarm/peepalfarm.github.io/markdown/HowtoDoDailies.md

 Check Water
 ----------
 * Walk around to bowl by the back of kitchen, clinic yard, clinic kennels, dog area, and large animal area and ensure each dish and bucket is full of clean water
-* Make sure each animal has access to water
+* Make sure each animal can reach water
 * If water is dirty, empty in drain or on a tree and refill
 * If container or dish is dirty, empty water and scrub container, then fill with clean water and replace
+* When it’s cold outside, the water should be warm and not cold - mix the hot water from the geyser with cold water.

 Set Salt Licks (winter)
 ----------